Community Infrastructure Planning

 back to top

-Master Plans identify the needs of reserves, including numerous components such as sporting surfaces and equipment, buildings, floodlighting, and recreation spaces.
+Master plans identify the needs of reserves, including sporting surfaces and equipment, buildings, floodlighting, and recreation spaces.

-The City has produced Master Plans for the following active reserves:
+The City has produced master plans for the following reserves:

 - Rhonda Scarrott Reserve